Lachanophobia: Understanding the Fear of Vegetables

 Lachanophobia Treatments

 There is no one specific treatment for lachanophobia that is right for everyone.
-Two people suffering from the same phobia, or any anxiety disorder that that matter, may require two completely different types of treatment.
+Two people suffering from the same phobia, or any anxiety disorder for that matter, may require two completely different types of treatment.
 Options vary from person to person as needs, objectives, and goals may change depending on everyone’s unique situation.

 Numerous treatment options can be mixed and matched to create the optimal solution.
 The following are a few that may help when used separately or in conjunction with prescribed medication.